usagitoneko97/klara/A3.LVN/Version2/readme.md

 **Expression**

-It's only contain operands and a operator.
-Because of all the ssa is in TAC form, it can only have at most 2 operands and 1 operator.
+It only contains operands and an operator.
+Because of all the SSA is in TAC form, it can only have at most 2 operands and 1 operator.
 I.e.,
 ```
 a + d
 34 + c